homer0/gulp-bundlerify/README.md

 It uses [Browserify](http://browserify.org/), [Babel](http://babeljs.io), [Watchify](https://github.com/substack/watchify) and [BrowserSync](http://www.browsersync.io) (among others) to build your ES6 project with just a couple of lines, but at the same time, it's also highly customizable: You can inject your own dependencies and tasks very easily.

-I now it's nothing new and special, but every time I started a new project I had 3 issues:
+I now it's nothing new or special, but every time I started a new project I had 3 issues:

 - I don't like generators that add a LOT of code to your `gulpfile.js`.
 - Most of the time (more now that I try to use ES6 for everything) I need the same tools: [Babel](http://babeljs.io), [ESLint](http://eslint.org), [ESDoc](http://esdoc.org), [Browserify](http://browserify.org/), etc.).
 And I think the only thing it changes between project it's the project file, so it's always the same settings and tasks.